-#5 Updated by Robert Middleswarth over 4 years ago
+Updated by Robert Middleswarth about 8 years ago

 Renato Botelho being able to revert to local DB is a useful workaround compared to the current process of having to edit the config or taking 30 min to go though the webpages but wouldn't a better fix be to either setup ldap so if it failed during login it doesn't try on ever page or as someone suggested if you have radius or ldap defined add a 3rd option when logging in auth source of local DB and auth name.

-#6 Updated by Jim Pingle almost 4 years ago
+Updated by Jim Pingle over 7 years ago

 - Assignee set to Jim Pingle